-Elementary Education/Middle Education B.S.
+Elementary Education B.S.

-Requirements for Bachelor of Science Degree Elementary Education and Early/Middle Education
+Requirements for Bachelor of Science Degree Elementary Education with a Concentration in Middle Education

-The course of study for the Bachelor of Science degree in Elementary Education is divided into three areas - General Studies, Professional Education, and Elementary Education The course of study for the Bachelor of Science degree in Early/Middle Education includes four areas - General Studies, Professional Education, Elementary Education, and at least one 5-9 specialization.
+The course of study for the Bachelor of Science degree in Elementary Education with a concentration in Middle Education is divided into three areas - General Studies, Professional Education, and Elementary Education, and at least one 5-9 specialization.
 Candidates for this degree must earn a minimum of 120 semester hours of credit in approved subjects with an overall grade point average of 2.75 or better.

-Elementary Education (K-6) or Early/Middle Education
+Elementary Education (K-6) with a Concentration in Middle Education